shaikhahme/c8y-docs/content/device-integration/device-integration-thin-edge.md

 As a sample device, a Raspberry Pi can be used.
 The Raspberry Pi is a relatively simple and cheap yet powerful device.
 This makes it ideal for testing and trying out as well as some production use cases.

-This tutorial explains in small steps to reach the goal of sending data to Cumulocity IoT and performing some additional device management tasks.
+This tutorial explains in small steps to reach the goal of sending data to {{< product-c8y-iot >}} and performing some additional device management tasks.

 ### thin-edge.io on a Revolution Pi